 Do Your Research

 Reread your contract and find out about the specifics of printing, quality, and client satisfaction.
 Most of the time, you’ll most likely be stuck with what you get, but if there is an issue with professionalism or editing, you may have some recourse.
 Try talking it out with your photographer first; perhaps some of the issues can be fixed with Photoshop or other professional editing tools.
-Unfortunately, if the quality of the photos is acceptable and you are unhappy with the images of the subjects themselves, you may just have to suck it up.

 Try Black and White